 Employees who test positive an initial time shall be placed on probation and required to sign a Last Chance Agreement (i) acknowledging their violation of this Policy, and (ii) agreeing that in exchange for not being discharged, they will undergo counseling and/or treatment as prescribed by a physician acceptable to the Company, to be subject to unannounced testing for a set period, and to be subject to immediate discharge for any violation of this Policy or the Last Chance Agreement between them and the Company.

 6. Any employee who voluntarily identifies him or herself to the Company as having a problem with drug and/or alcohol use will not be disciplined for admitting that problem, but he or she may be granted a “last chance” at the discretion of the Company.
-However, a voluntary request for assistance will not prevent discipline for any violations of the Drug and Alcohol Policy. will keep any disclosures of drug and/or alcohol dependence confidential, with no information being shared within or outside the company without the prior written consent of the employee.
+However, a voluntary request for assistance will not prevent discipline for any violations of the Drug and Alcohol Policy.
+[COMPANY] will keep any disclosures of drug and/or alcohol dependence confidential, with no information being shared within or outside the company without the prior written consent of the employee.
 The Company will attempt to refer the employee to appropriate community-based programs for help, which will be at the employee's sole cost and expense, unless the charge is specifically covered by the Company's health insurance program.

 An employee who successfully completes a rehabilitation program will be allowed to return to work on a probationary status, provided the employee complies with any follow-up requirements of the program.
 For two years after an employee's return from a rehabilitation program, he or she will be subject to random drug and alcohol testing.
 A positive test during that period will result in disciplinary action, up to and including termination.